Krisell/laravel-translation-json-cache/README.md

 # Laravel Translation Json Cache

 When using the `.json` option for translations, the json-file is read and parsed for every request.
 This package caches the parsed data as a php-file after the first request, making all subsequent reqeusts faster since no parsing has to be done and the opcache can be used.
-The actual performance boost depends on the size of the translation file and the filesystem, see below.
+The actual performance boost depends on the size of the translation file and the disk speed, see below.

 ## Installation
 ```bash